-(as no plac Gross Score (as if there are no measures in place to control the risk) Current Actions / Arrangements in place to control the risk Net Score (as it is now) Future Actions and / or Arrangement to control the risk Manager Responsible Risk Trend Target Score (when all actions are completed / satisfactory arrangements in place) Likelihood Impact Gross Score Likelihood Impact Gross Score Likelihood Impact Gross Score Target Date (L) (l) (LxI) (L) (I) (LxI) (L) (I) (LxI) M M A FCC providing services to help Flintshire households maximise their income through accessing social security benefits & managing their financial commitments.
+(as no pla ross S if thei measu ce to c the ris re are ires in ontrol Current Actions / Arrangements in place to control the risk Net Score (as it is now) Future Actions and / or Arrangement to control the risk Manager Responsible Risk Trend Target Score (when all actions are completed / satisfactory arrangements in place) Likelihood Impact Gross Score Likelihood Impact Gross Score Likelihood Impact Gross Score Target Date (L) (I) (LxI) (L) (I) (LxI) (L) (I) (LxI) M M A FCC providing services to help Flintshire households maximise their income through accessing social security benefits &amp; managing their financial commitments.
 FCC funding a personal budgeting support service delivered by the CAB, for UC claimants who experience problems managing their household budget.
-M M Α FCC to forecast the projected impacts of future changes to social security legislation upon residents, service users, service providers, local businesses.
-The development of the Local Support Services Framework will identify the advice & support resources that are required to help residents to manage the impacts of longer-term transformation of the social security system.
-Initiatives to be developed & implemented to support working households, particularly containing children, who are now seeing their income fall because of the welfare reforms.
-Chief Officer Community & Enterprise \leftrightarrow М M A Apr 2014
+M M A FCC to forecast the projected impacts of future changes to social security legislation upon residents, service users, service providers, local businesses.
+The development of the Local Support Services Framework will identify the advice &amp; support resources that are required to help residents to manage the impacts of longer-term transformation of the social security system.
+Initiatives to be developed &amp; implemented to support working households, particularly containing children, who are now seeing their income fall because of the welfare reforms.
+Chief Officer Community & Enterprise $\leftrightarrow$ M M A Apr 2014 r Gross Score (as if there are no measures in place to control the risk) re are ires in control Current Actions / Arrangements in place to control the risk Net Sc s it is w) Arrangement to control the Responsible Trend acti tions ar sfactory get Score (when all ons are completed / actory arrangements in place) 700 Likelinood Impact Gross Score Likelihood Impact Gross Score Likelihood Impact Gross Score Target Date ( L) (I) (LxI) (L) (I) (LxI) (L) (I) (LxI) s W M A During the period April 14 March 15, the UC delivery partnership agreement will ensure resources are in place to UC claimants to make &amp; sustain UC claims.
+FCC &amp; DWP hold a regular UC strategic meeting to manage the implementation of the Universal Credit local delivery partnership agreement.
+FCC has created a UC liaison officer post to collate &amp; disseminate management information on UC.
+L L G From February 2015, the DWP are proposing to accelerate the roll out of UC throughout the whole of the United Kingdom .To support the expansion, the DWP will fund local delivery partnerships Flintshire's Tackling Poverty Partnership to lead the development of a strategic approach to improving financial literacy and capability within all households impacted by the transformation of the social security system.
+Chief Officer Community & Environment $\leftrightarrow$ L L G Jun 2014